 We understand that on occasions students may have to miss school due to ill health.
 We ask that parents:

 - Adopt a bracing approach to illness.
-Please only keep students off school when it is absolutely necessary.
+Please only keep students off college when it is absolutely necessary.

-- Contact school by telephone on the attendance line 0113 2009010 on the first day of absence by 8.45am indicating expected date of return.
+- Contact collegel by telephone on the attendance line 0113 2009010 on the first day of absence by 8.45am indicating expected date of return.

 - Send in a written explanation for the absence on the students return, to be given to the form tutor.

-In cases of persistent or prolonged absence, school may require medical evidence e.g. doctors note to explain the absence.
+In cases of persistent or prolonged absence, the college may require medical evidence e.g. doctors note to explain the absence.

 Extended Circumstance Leave

 Holidays must not be taken during term time.
-The Government has recently made amendments to the Education (Pupil Registration) Regulations which came into force on 1st September 2013.
-The amendment states Head teachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances.
+The amendments to the Education (Pupil Registration) Regulations (2013) states Head teachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances.

 Parents needing leave of absence for exceptional circumstances should contact the school and attend a meeting with the Attendance Support Worker.
 The exceptional reason should be outlined in detail and evidenced.
 Wanting to take advantage of off-peak holiday prices is not an exceptional circumstance.